 Selecting Speakers For Different Types of Gigs

 Before we dive into the review it’s worth covering one of the challenges musicians face when buying speakers.

 The types of gigs you’ll come across will vary.
 You bookings can include a small intimate lounge bar up to a large hall or auditorium.
 Each of these different venues presents its own set of challenges for you as a performer.
 Your goal is to deliver an outstanding performance so that word spreads.
 This leads to positive reviews and more bookings and recognition.

 Despite your level of talent, a poorly arranged sound system will ruin your chance at success.
 Using the right type of speaker is also critical.
-Even the best studio monitors are not made to be used to play gigs.

 Understanding your venue and how to place your speakers is also important.
 Knowing where the crowd will be can help you determine how high your speakers need to sit.
 Getting to grips with the size of the venue can also shed light on whether you’ll need extra speakers or a subwoofer.